emitanaka/edibble/README.md

   - `deggust` - to visualise the designs constructed from edibble as ggplot2 objects (WIP).
-  - `sizzle` - for experiments that require sample size calculation (WIP).
+  - `sizzled` - for experiments that require sample size calculation (WIP).

 Below are some other related work.
 You can also have a look at the [CRAN